ceph/ceph/doc/radosgw/multisite.rst

   of the realm.
 Every period contains a unique id and an epoch.
 A period's epoch is incremented on every commit operation.
 Every realm has an associated current period, holding the current state of configuration of the zonegroups and storage policies.
-Any configuration change for a non master zone will increment the period's epoch.
+Any configuration change for a non-master zone will increment the period's epoch.
 Changing the master zone to a different zone will trigger the following changes:
   - A new period is generated with a new period id and epoch of 1